WeichenStars/WeichenStars.github.io/_pages/research.md

 ## 1. Probing galaxy formation and gas in the cosmic web node at z>3

 Galaxies are not isolated cosmic islands: They form and evolve inside large-scale environments which involve dark matter and flows of gas.
-Studying high-redshift galaxies in special environments can deliver a long-awaited opportunity for us to (a) understand what roles the environmental characteristics play in early-epoch galaxy formation and (b) conduct a "stress test'' to the galaxy formation models.
+Studying high-redshift galaxies in special environments can deliver a golden opportunity for us to (a) understand the roles of the environment in the early-epoch galaxy formation and (b) conduct a "stress test'' to the galaxy formation models.

 <!---
 My research is largely focused on a unique quasar field, MQN01, which hosts a node of cosmic web at z=3.2.<sup>*footnote*</sup> This field also features high concentration of galaxies, massive black holes, and the gas inside and around galaxies.